 - If the employee is not qualified to perform the duties of the former position by reason of disability sustained during military service but is qualified to perform duties of any other position, the employee will be offered employment in the same geographic location in a position comparable in status and salary to the former position; or

-- In the case of a classified employee, if the University's circumstances have so changed as to make it unreasonable to offer the person a position under (1) or (2) above, an appeal to the Secretary of Administration for appropriate placement is authorized.
+- If the University's circumstances have so changed as to make it unreasonable to offer the person a position under (1) or (2) above, contact the Vice President for Human Capital Services.

 Military leave will be counted as part of the employee's length of service.
 Sick leave, vacation leave and holiday credit will not be earned or accrued during a period of military leave without pay.

-For employees in KPERS retirement program, an employee must submit to the Division of Human Resources an official copy of military orders and discharge papers (DD214) to substantiate the length of service.
+For employees in KPERS retirement program, an employee must submit to Human Capital Services an official copy of military orders and discharge papers (DD214) to substantiate the length of service.
 The employee's KPERS membership, if applicable, will be protected during the period of service provided he or she returns to employment with a participating KPERS employer within 12 months following discharge or separation from active duty.